phoenix-rtos/phoenix-rtos-doc/libc/functions/p/pclose.part-impl.md

 * `waitpid()` with a pid argument less than or equal to 0 or equal to the process ID of the command line interpreter

-* Any other function not defined in this volume of `POSIX.1-2017` that could do one of the above
+* Any other function not defined in `POSIX.1-2017` that could do one of the above

 In any case, `pclose()` shall not return before the child process created by `popen()` has terminated.